BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 If you would like to use BLOC Wallet for iOS, you can check out [this guide](../wallets/BLOC-iOS-wallet.md).

 ## Graphical Wallet (GUI Wallet)

+GUI Stands for Graphical User Interface.
+It makes it easy for you to use BLOC with a friendly user interface.

 ### BLOC Electron Wallet (Coming soon)